anitechcs/microservices-reference-application/README.md

 ## Caution

 ```
 For simplicity we have created mono repo with all services source code.
-Never do that in your actual project, Use separate schema for individual services instead.
+Never do that in your actual project, use separate repository for individual services instead.
 ```